Board of Directors.

 Safe Waters Community Care Inc. is led by a Board of Directors who are passionate and dedicated to helping those experiencing homelessness, social isolation and other vulnerabilities in their local area of Ulladulla.

-Sarah Date - Founder, Executive Director & President
+Sarah Date - Founder, Director & CEO

-Chris Martin – Co-Founder, Director & Secretary
+Chris Martin – Co-Founder & Chair

 Chris Martin’s background is in education and drug rehabilitation.
 For 20 years Chris was head teacher of agriculture at Dubbo TAFE before taking a counselling course and establishing a residential drug rehabilitation program based on a farm, with his wife Jeanie.
 Relocating to the Ulladulla area, he became heavily involved in the SWCC founding committee, forming the SWCC board of directors.
 Motivated by his faith in God, Chris is passionate about helping people who have been damaged by life to find a better future.

-Jeanie Martin – Co-Founder, Director & Vice President
+Jeanie Martin – Co-Founder & Director

 Formerly a primary school teacher in Dubbo, Jeanie Martin loves nurturing people to reach their potential.
 After studying counselling, with her husband Chris, they began a residential drug rehabilitation program which ran for many years.
 After moving to Ulladulla, recognising homelessness was a growing problem, she became involved with the SWCC founding committee forming the SWCC board of directors.
 Jeanie is a Christian who believes that following Jesus means caring for those experiencing poverty and homelessness.

-Adam Gowen – Director
+Adam Gowen – Vice-Chair

 A Wiradjuri man, Adam Gowen has a passion for equity, higher education and Indigenous cultural perspectives.
 Adam is the Centre Manager at Country Universities Centre Southern Shoalhaven and has three young children with his wife Lisa.
 In 2018, he graduated with a Bachelor of Arts degree in Indigenous Studies (first class honours) from the University of Wollongong, where he worked previously in a range of roles including student engagement.
 He also has a Graduate Certificate in Theology from Indigenous perspectives, from the North American Indigenous Institute of Theology (NAIITS) Australia & New Zealand.